Roxanne Reid - Africa Addict

 Enjoy fish and chips in an old Kassiesbaai cottage that overlooks the beach

 Wanna scoff fish and chips right next to the beach?
-Pop in to Willeen’s in one of the old cottages at Kassiesbaai.
-Get sea views from rustic shaded tables outside or eat inside, where the walls are purple and there’s a busy clutter of knick knacks for sale.
-On the menu you’ll usually find burger and chips, calamari and chips, fish and chips, perhaps even a curry.
-We had yellowtail and chips, a generous portion that was very tasty.
+Pop in to Willeen’s restaurant in one of the old cottages at Kassiesbaai.
+Get sea views from rustic shaded tables outside or venture inside, where there’s a busy clutter of knick-knacks for sale.
+On the menu you’ll usually find calamari and chips, fish and chips, burger and chips, perhaps even a curry.
+We had a generous portion of yellowtail and chips that was very tasty.
 Run by Willeen and her son, the place started as a shop in 2003 and began serving food in 2007.
-Go ahead and support a local in this historic village.
-There’s a craft shop and guest house next door.
+For reservations, phone Willeen de Villiers on 083 7290651.

-5. Go fishing
+9. Go fishing

-6. Find an old fisherman’s cottage
+10. Find an old fisherman’s cottage

 One of the oldest cottages in Arniston / Waenhuiskrans

 See history still standing at the fisherman’s cottage at 15 Pratt Street in Arniston.
 It’s said to be one of the earliest in the village.
-Although I haven’t been able to discover the date when it was built, it apparently predates Kassiesbaai (see point 1).
+Although I haven’t been able to discover the date when it was built, it apparently predates Kassiesbaai (see point 6).
 It has thick whitewashed walls, a low thatched roof, small shuttered windows and a door that tall people would struggle to get through without taking a bow.

-7. Explore the dunes
+11. Explore the dunes

 Explore the creamy white dunes around Arniston.
 Climb to the top of a high dune to get wonderful views out to sea, then dune-surf down.
 Remember that for environmental reasons you’re no longer allowed to drive your 4x4 vehicle or quad bike along the dunes.
+The sand dunes above Roman beach are a popular spot for for dune-boarding and exploring.

-9. Go to the beach
+13. Go to the beach

 What to do in Arniston: spend time on Roman Beach